SpaceTeam/thvisa/README.md

 #### setup udev-rules ####
 An example of how to change _/etc/udev/rules.d/usb.rules_ to accomodate not being sudo for accessing pyvisa/usbtmc devices is in usb.rules.
-However, the group "thomas" has to be changed to reflect a group your active user is in (execute "groups" command)
+(The group "plugdev" should be assigned to each user, check with command "groups" to be sure if your current user is)

 * append or make the file _/etc/udev/rules.d/usb.rules_ according to usb.rules provided
 * either _udevadm control --reload-rules_ or _udevcontrol reload_rules_ dependent on kernel version